Amin-Gh-05/Hogwarts/README.md

-# Third Assignment: Hogwarts School Management System 🧙‍♂️
+# Third Assignment: Hogwarts.Hogwarts School Management System 🧙‍♂️

-Welcome to your third Advanced Programming (AP) assignment, where you'll embark on the magical journey of building the Hogwarts School Management System.
-This project aims to streamline administrative tasks at Hogwarts School of Witchcraft and Wizardry, offering a comprehensive platform for managing teachers, students, and courses within the esteemed institution.
+Welcome to your third Advanced Programming (AP) assignment, where you'll embark on the magical journey of building the Hogwarts.Hogwarts School Management System.
+This project aims to streamline administrative tasks at Hogwarts.Hogwarts School of Witchcraft and Wizardry, offering a comprehensive platform for managing teachers, students, and courses within the esteemed institution.

 ## Prerequisites ✅

-Before diving into the enchanting world of Hogwarts, ensure you have the following prerequisites installed on your magical workstation:
+Before diving into the enchanting world of Hogwarts.Hogwarts, ensure you have the following prerequisites installed on your magical workstation:

 - Java 21
 - Git